 Path – Path to excluded files and folders.

-Threat – If there is a name of a threat next to an excluded file, it means that the file is only excluded for the given threat, not completely.
+Threat – If the name of a threat is displayed next to an excluded file, it means that the file is only excluded for the given threat.
 If that file becomes infected later with other malware, it will be detected by the antivirus module.
-This type of exclusion can only be used for certain types of infiltrations and it can be created either in the threat alert window reporting the infiltration (click Show advanced options and then select Exclude from detection), or by clicking Tools > Quarantine and then right-clicking the quarantined file and selecting Restore and exclude from detection from the context menu.
+This type of exclusion can only be used for certain types of infiltrations, and can be created either in the threat alert window reporting the infiltration (click Show advanced options and then select Exclude from detection), or by clicking Tools > Quarantine, right-clicking the quarantined file and then selecting Restore and exclude from detection from the context menu.

 Add – Excludes objects from detection.